Disclaimer: As an Amazon Associate we earn from qualifying purchases at no additional costs to you.

 This is Sonicare’s custom technology that can alert you when the brush head is wearing out and needs to be replaced.
 Through an RFID microchip that is embedded into these brush heads, the device tracks performance.
 Electronics in the chip monitor how well it cleans.

 Whenever the head gets worn out or the bristles become weak, the BrushSync technology warns you.
 This maintains performance at the desired level.
-On average, a head must be replaced every 3 months.
+On average, you must replace a brush head every 3 months.

 For BrushSync to work, however, you will need replacement brush heads that are embedded with the chip.
-These heads are slightly costlier than third-party alternatives.
+Of course, these heads are slightly costlier than third-party alternatives.
 But considering the advantages, the higher price is worthwhile.

 All three brushing modes are excellent at cleaning teeth and removing plaque.